scottmillers/Terraform/aws/catalyst8000v/README.md

 ## Pre-requisites

 - AWS Access **(Done!)**:smiley:
-  - We will use our AWS Sandbox account acquired through the Service Now Portal
+  - We will use a AWS Sandbox account acquired through the Service Now Portal
 - Cisco Catalyst 8000V SD-WAN software license **(Done!)**:smiley:
   - For both the prototype and production the HHSC networking team will use the Bring Your Own License (BYOL) option to deploy the Cisco Catalyst 8000V software on AWS.
 See [our documentation](CiscoCatalystLicensing.md) on which Cisco license option we will use once we get access to the AWS MarketPlace AMI.
 - AWS Marketplace Access **(AWS Policy change required)**:disappointed: